ofiwg/libfabric/man/fi_cxi.7.md

 The CXI authorization key format includes a VNI and CXI service ID.
 VNI is a component of the CXI Endpoint address that provides isolation.
-A CXI service is a software container which defines a set of local CXI resources, VNIs, and Traffic Classes which a process can access.
+A CXI service is a software container which defines a set of local CXI resources, VNIs, and Traffic Classes which a libfabric user can access.

 Two endpoints must use the same VNI in order to communicate.
 Generally, a parallel application should be assigned to a unique VNI on the fabric in order to achieve network traffic and address isolation.
-Typically a privileged entity, like a job launcher, will allocate one or more VNIs for use by an application.
+Typically a privileged entity, like a job launcher, will allocate one or more VNIs for use by the libfabric user.

 The CXI service API is provided by libCXI.
 It enables a privileged entity, like an application launcher, to control an unprivileged process's access to NIC